slimndap/wp-theatre/readme.txt

 == Changelog ==

+= 0.4 =
+* New wpt_productions shortcode.
+* Customize whcih fields to show in event and production listings.
+See [documentation](https://github.com/slimndap/wp-theatre/wiki/Shortcodes).

 = 0.3.8 =
 * Show event listings above or below content on production page.
 * Set your own default text on ticket buttons and above event listings.